What a memorable summer this has been!

 We are small, tight-knit team at The Blewcoat and I’m proud of how we coped with filming on top of back-to-back appointments with clients all wanting the dress of their dreams.

-The show will be aired this Spring so look out for it on C4.
+The show will be aired from 11 June so look out for it on C4.
 I have put a lot of faith in the production company and I just hope the series is a fair representation of the Ian Stuart brand and of my loyal and dedicated team.
 I owe a huge thank you to all my wonderful, crazy clients who so generously agreed to be filmed at their fittings.

 The Frock Shop show is my big news for this year, but alongside all that excitement I have been working away on my new collections.
 All will be revealed soon.